overwenyan/CodeForKDD23/README.md

 # CodeForKDD23

-Here is the code and hyperparameter settings for the paper *Efficient and Joint Hyperparameter and Architecture Search for Collaborative Filtering*.
+Here is the code and hyperparameter settings for the paper *Efficient and Joint Hyperparameter and Architecture Search for Collaborative Filtering, KDD 2023*.

 ## Optimal hyperparameters